com-pas/contributing/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the project's [Code of Conduct](CODE_OF_CONDUCT.md).
+This project applies the [LF Energy Code of Conduct](https://www.lfenergy.org/about/code-of-conduct/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project's Technical Steering Committee [CoMPAS-tsc@lists.lfenergy.org](mailto:CoMPAS-tsc@lists.lfenergy.org).

 ## License and Developer Certificate of Origin